Laser Trabeculoplasty for Glaucoma

 Why It Is Done

-Laser trabeculoplasty for open-angle glaucoma is usually done before other surgical procedures are tried.
+This laser procedure is usually done before other surgical procedures are tried.

 How Well It Works

 Control over the pressure inside the eye may decrease as time passes.
 Argon laser trabeculoplasty is often not effective when repeated.
 But experts believe that SLT may be repeated because it uses a lower level of laser and causes less scarring than ALT.
 SLT may be used if ALT fails to lower eye pressure.
-The results of repeated laser surgeries are less predictable than the first surgery.
+The results of repeated laser surgeries are less predictable than the results of the first surgery.

 Decreased vision is usually a temporary problem unless there is a significant rise in the pressure inside the eye.
 Very high pressures inside the eye can lead to permanent vision loss.